lucasrimondi/BetterCallLucas/README.md

 <img width="450" src="https://user-images.githubusercontent.com/87493125/137631301-5ec18722-a42a-4d4b-afb5-e319f76c1bb2.gif">
 </div>
 <br>
-📌 Cards rendered for every character fetched from the API and rendered in the 'favs' section, after you like them, with all their personal data (using Redux store and actions in ducks). <br><br>
+📌 Cards rendered for every character fetched from the API (using axios) and rendered in the 'favs' section, after you like them, with all their personal data (using Redux store and actions in ducks). <br><br>
 <div align="center">
 <img width="450" src="https://user-images.githubusercontent.com/87493125/137632443-f2f0ee23-0e43-4344-99a4-48a073328277.gif">
 </div>